-British Airways has announced that it is to suspend flights from London Heathrow to Bergen Flesland airport and Stavanger Sola airport from Saturday 28 October 2017.
+British Airways is to suspend flights from London Heathrow to Bergen Flesland airport and Stavanger Sola airport from Saturday 28 October 2017.

 These routes were inherited by BA when its parent company International Airlines Group acquired bmi in 2012.
 The reason for the suspension is poor commercial performance.

 The last flights will operate on Saturday 28 October 2017.

 Passengers who are currently booked to fly from London Heathrow from Sunday 29 October 2017 have the option of:

 A full refund

 Rebook on to an alternative flight to/from Bergen and Stavengar from Friday 1 September 2017 to Saturday 28 October 2017

 Rebooking on to an alternative BA operated flight between London Heathrow and Oslo up to 14 days before/after your original travel date.
 However, any consequential costs such as ground transportation must be met at your own expense

 BA has not yet announced any rebooking arrangements with rival airlines.
 It normally takes time for these to be agreed and further details may be announced over the next few days.